Click the play button above to listen to the blog.

 Thanks to their lower sales volumes, small businesses can easily get to know who their customers are and what they want.
 Maybe the owner greets you by name.
 Maybe a sales associate even remembers what you’ve bought before and can recommend other things you’ll like.

 This kind of service makes a difference, and people want that experience when they interact with companies.

 First, let’s take a look at the nuts and bolts.

-Personalization is a marketing technique that helps you tailor your communication with each customer, either during direct interactions or when sending out individualized messaging.
-Personalized customer service essentially means that you know (or at least remember) who you’re talking to.
+Personalized customer service is a marketing technique that helps you tailor your communication with each customer, either during direct interactions or when sending out individualized messaging.
+A customer service approach that is personalized essentially means an agent "knows" the customer they're talking to because of collected data.

 For example, the local baker may know you like sugar-free cookies, so they may tell you they have a fresh batch coming out in a few minutes.

 But how can this experience be transferred to high growth environments, B2B, or the digital world?

 There are many ways as it turns out.
 A very common one is by using automatic product recommendations.
 For instance, Amazon has various personalized elements in their site like “People who bought this product, also bought these products”, “Inspired by your shopping trends” or other tailored lists.